© 2026 WRVO Public Media

 Rep. Elise Stefanik, R-N.Y. questions former New York Gov. Andrew Cuomo as he testifies before the House Oversight Select Subcommittee's hearing on the Coronavirus Pandemic, on Capitol Hill in Washington, Tuesday, Sept.
 10, 2024.
 (AP Photo/Cliff Owen)

 ALBANY, N.Y.
-(AP) — Rep. Elise Stefanik announced Friday that she is suspending her campaign for New York governor and will not seek reelection to Congress, bowing out of the race in a surprise statement that said "it is not an effective use of our time" to stay in what was expected to be a bruising Republican primary.
+(AP) — Rep. Elise Stefanik suspended her campaign for New York governor on Friday and said she will not seek reelection to Congress, bowing out of what was expected to be a bruising Republican primary and ending a once-promising tenure in the House.

 "I have thought deeply about this and I know that as a mother, I will feel profound regret if I don't further focus on my young son's safety, growth, and happiness — particularly at his tender age," she said.

-Stefanik has been an intense critic of incumbent Democratic Gov. Kathy Hochul, who is also seeking reelection but faces a primary challenge from her own lieutenant governor, Antonio Delgado.
+Stefanik, who represents a conservative congressional district in northern New York, has been an intense critic of incumbent Democratic Gov. Kathy Hochul, who is also seeking reelection but faces a primary challenge from her own lieutenant governor, Antonio Delgado.

-The announcement marks an abrupt end, at least for now, for a once-promising career for Stefanik.
-She was the youngest woman ever elected to Congress when she won her first campaign in 2014 at just 30 years old, representing a new generation of Republicans making inroads in Washington.
+Stefanik was the youngest woman ever elected to Congress when she won her first campaign in 2014 at just 30 years old, representing a new generation of Republicans making inroads in Washington.
 She ultimately rose to her party's leadership in the House when she became the chair of the House Republican Conference in 2021.

 First viewed as a moderate when she came to Washington, Stefanik became far more conservative as Trump began to dominate the party.
 Once someone who refused to say Trump's name, she became one of his top defenders during his first impeachment inquiry.
 She would go on to vote against certifying the 2020 election results, even after a violent mob stormed the Capitol on Jan.
 6.